RiverPark Advisors LLC Sells 1,343 Shares of CDW Co. (NASDAQ:CDW)

 RiverPark Advisors LLC decreased its position in shares of CDW Co.
 (NASDAQ:CDW – Free Report) by 17.5% during the 4th quarter, Holdings Channel reports.
 The fund owned 6,334 shares of the information technology services provider’s stock after selling 1,343 shares during the quarter.
 RiverPark Advisors LLC’s holdings in CDW were worth $1,440,000 at the end of the most recent quarter.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, March 12th.
-Stockholders of record on Monday, February 26th were given a $0.62 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 12th.
+Stockholders of record on Monday, February 26th were issued a dividend of $0.62 per share.
+The ex-dividend date was Friday, February 23rd.
 This represents a $2.48 annualized dividend and a dividend yield of 0.97%.
-The ex-dividend date was Friday, February 23rd.
-CDW’s payout ratio is 30.62%.
+CDW’s dividend payout ratio is presently 30.62%.

+CDW declared that its board has approved a stock repurchase plan on Wednesday, February 7th that permits the company to repurchase $750.00 million in outstanding shares.
+This repurchase authorization permits the information technology services provider to purchase up to 2.4% of its shares through open market purchases.
+Shares repurchase plans are generally an indication that the company’s leadership believes its shares are undervalued.

-A number of brokerages have recently commented on CDW.
-Barclays boosted their price target on CDW from $219.00 to $261.00 and gave the company an “equal weight” rating in a report on Thursday, February 8th.
-JPMorgan Chase & Co. raised their price target on shares of CDW from $253.00 to $267.00 and gave the stock an “overweight” rating in a research note on Thursday, February 8th.
-Finally, Morgan Stanley cut shares of CDW from an “overweight” rating to an “equal weight” rating and set a $216.00 target price for the company. in a report on Tuesday, December 12th.
+Several analysts have issued reports on CDW shares.
+Morgan Stanley downgraded CDW from an “overweight” rating to an “equal weight” rating and set a $216.00 price target on the stock. in a research note on Tuesday, December 12th.
+Barclays lifted their target price on CDW from $219.00 to $261.00 and gave the company an “equal weight” rating in a research report on Thursday, February 8th.
+Finally, JPMorgan Chase & Co. raised their price target on shares of CDW from $253.00 to $267.00 and gave the stock an “overweight” rating in a research note on Thursday, February 8th.
 Four research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average price target of $223.60.

 CDW Corporation provides information technology (IT) solutions in the United States, the United Kingdom, and Canada.
 It operates through three segments: Corporate, Small Business, and Public.
 The company offers discrete hardware and software products and services, as well as integrated IT solutions, including on-premise and cloud capabilities across hybrid infrastructure, digital experience, and security.